The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 6) What is the forest for the air?

 The forest is an oxygen shop.
-In big cities, a large number of trees are needed, because they absorb harmful substances that are in the air
+In big cities it is necessary a large number of trees, because they absorb harmful substances that are in the air

-7) Why else is the forest a protector? (card opens) "protector of air, water and soil").
+7) Why else is the forest a protector? (card opens “protector of air, water bodies and soils”).

 How does the forest protect the soil?

-The forest supports the full flow of rivers, streams, reservoirs.
+The forest maintains the full flow of rivers, streams, and reservoirs.

 The forest regulates the action of the wind, protects the soil from the influence of blowing and dispersal.
-Even forest belts are planted, which prevent soil erosion.
+They even plant forest belts that prevent soil from being blown away.

 5. Everything you said is true, but now let's summarize our knowledge.
-Look at our diagram.
+Look at the diagram we came up with.

 3. Source of water and food